matt-antone/recognize-dice/README.md

 - Improve lighting conditions
 - Use dice with clear, contrasting dots
-- Adjust confidence thresholds
+- Adjust confidence thresholds in config

 ## Development

+### Cross-Platform Development

+1. **Develop on any platform**: macOS/Windows/Linux supported
+2. **Test locally**: Use fallback detection for GUI testing
+3. **Deploy to Pi**: Full functionality with camera and ML model

 ### Adding New Features

 1. Check memory-bank/ documentation for project context
 2. Follow established patterns in src/ modules
-3. Test on actual Pi 3 hardware
+3. Test on actual Pi 3 hardware when possible

 ### Performance Optimization